AdobeDocs/commerce-merchant-services.en/help/payment-services/install.md

 Could not find a matching version of package magento/payment-services.
 Check the package spelling, your version constraint and that the package is available in a stability which matches your minimum-stability (stable).
 ```

-Verify that your Composer keys are linked to the `MageID` used during [!DNL Payment Services] registration.
+Verify that your Composer keys are valid and you have access to other magento packages.

 To see which Composer keys are configured: